Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Patient Engagement

-Senior Manager Strategic Partnerships, Healthcare Systems, EFPIA Ms. Oana Scarlatescu,
+Senior Manager Strategic Partnerships, Healthcare Systems, EFPIA Ms. Oana Scarlatescu

 During this session, EFPIA introduced EFPIA's concept and initiatives on patient engagement.
-The Patient Think Tank, which was established as a forum for patient groups and industry associations to exchange ideas and build trust on topics important to patients and the pharmaceutical industry, the establishment of an award system for collaborative projects between industry and patient groups, and the Through various collaborative projects, the need for patients to better understand the pharmaceutical industry and to collaborate with it in innovative ways has become apparent, and activities using simulation models are beginning to be implemented.
+The Patient Think Tank, which was established as a forum for patient groups and industry associations to exchange ideas and build trust on topics important to patients and the pharmaceutical industry, the establishment of an award system for collaborative projects between industry and patient groups, and the Through various collaborative projects, the need for patients to better understand the pharmaceutical industry and to collaborate in innovative ways has become apparent, and activities using simulation models are actually beginning to be implemented.

 G7 Summit Hiroshima in 2023